Creating great beer for the Village Inn, Nailsworth, and a wider audience.

 Kelham Island Brewery

-Kelham Island Brewery was established at the Fat Cat pub in Sheffield in 1990, using plant from the Oxford Brewery and Bakehouse, and went on to become one of Britain’s great microbrewing success stories.
-At the time it was the first new independent brewery in the city for 100 years.
+Kelham Island Brewery was established at the Fat Cat pub in Sheffield in 1990.
 The brewery moved to new premises close by in 1999, to cope with the expansion of the business.
 The original brewery is now a visitor centre.
-Established by lecturer and beer enthusiast Dave Wickett, the brewery kept growing and growing with extra plant added as demand for the beers soared.
-Sadly, Dave died before his time in 2012, after a long illness.
-The family traditional continues, though, with his son, Edward, taking the reins.
+The brewery was established by lecturer and beer enthusiast the late Dave Wickett.

 Address: Kelham Island Brewery Ltd, 23 Alma Street, Sheffield, South Yorkshire S3 8SA